-Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. Manufacturing Plan, and product distribution.
-Technical Qualifications The Technical Qualifications and Resources should contain the following and Resources information: (Approximately 20% of the Technical Volume) Describe the project team's unique qualifications and expertise, including those of key subrecipients.
+Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. Manufacturing Plan, and product distribution. and Resources i (Approximately 20% of the Technical Volume) The Technical Qualifications and Resources should contain the following information: Describe the project team's unique qualifications and expertise, including those of key subrecipients.
 Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
 This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
 Describe the time commitment of the key team members to support the project.
 Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant Business agreements between the applicant and each PI and Key Participant How the various efforts will be integrated and managed Process for making decisions on scientific/technical direction Publication arrangements Intellectual Property issues Communication plans iii.
+For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant Business agreements between the applicant and each PI and Key Participant How the various efforts will be integrated and managed Process for making decisions on scientific/technical direction Publication arrangements Intellectual Property issues iii.
 Resumes iv.
 Letters of Commitment maximum per letter).
-Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Topic_LOCs".
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Topic LOCs".